vistarmedia/rules_js/README.md

 these rules evolve.

 ## Design
-Each build target produces metadata and a binary Javascript archive, or `jsar`.
-Each `js_library` emits its own js runtime files as a gzipped tarfile.
-The path of the files will be the fully-qualified import path.
-The metadata is as
+Each build target produces metadata and a two binary Javascript archives, or `jsar`.
+Each `js_library` emits its "runtime" and "compile-time" definitions as `jsar` files.
+The "runtime" is the source code required to use this library in a running process (ie -- all the source code).
+The "compile time" is just files needed to link this library to another.
+This only really makes sense in the case of TypeScript where `.d.ts` files are emitted, and those are the only files required to _compile_ other libraries which depend on this one.
+The runtime is still needed to execute.

-follows:
+The metadata is as follows:

     ```python
     struct(
+      files = <runtime jsar + compile-time jsar>
-      jsar = <this library's code>,
+      jsar  = <this library's runtime code>
-      deps = set(<jsar>),
+      cjsar = <this library's compile-time definitions>

+      runtime_deps = <transitive set of runtime dependencies>
+      compile_deps = <transitive set of compile-time dependencies>
     )
     ```